micha/resty/README.markdown

 Quick Start
 ===========

 You have `curl`, right?
 Okay.

-Source the script before using it (you can put this line in your `~/.bashrc` file if you want, or just paste the contents in there).
+Source the script before using it.
+(You can put this line in your `~/.bashrc` file if you want, or just paste the contents of the `resty` script right in there.
+Either way works.)

       . resty